Our Strategy and Governance Practice

-Our Information Security Strategic Framework assists Security Leaders, CIOs and other C-level executives in assessing, redesigning or establishing Cyber Security Strategic Roadmaps, Target Operating Models and Governance Frameworks.
+Our Strategy and Governance Practice assists Security Leaders, CIOs and other C-level executives in assessing, redesigning or establishing Cyber Security Strategic Roadmaps, Target Operating Models and Governance Frameworks.

 > Information Security Assessments: At the heart of our practice is our independent approach to Cyber Security Assessments which is aimed at engineering true transformational dynamics and is often the first step in any engagement.

-> Information Security Governance Frameworks: A structured set of roles, responsibilities and accountabilities for all stakeholders.
+> Information Security Governance Frameworks: A structured set of roles, responsibilities and accountabilities for all stakeholders to support and enable the delivery of the transformative roadmaps.

-> Information Security Target Operating Models: A structured set of key activities for all stakeholders.
+> Information Security Target Operating Models: A structured set of key activities for all stakeholders to operate the transformed practice and ensure its functional stability going forward.

 We also assist our Clients over the mid- to long-term in the independent supervision of Security transformation programmes, and the architecture and design of Security Solutions focused on process as well as technology – to deliver Information Security Governance best practice and compliance with regulations.